drupal-graphql/graphql/doc/README.md

 ## Hello World \(Quick Start\)

 1. Familiarize yourself with the GraphQL language.
 The official GraphQL docs are very well written.

    [http://graphql.org/learn/](http://graphql.org/learn/)

 2. Install the module and enable GraphQL.
 3. Login and navigate to `/admin/config/graphql` create a new server.
-You can use the Test schema that comes with the module to try out using GraphQL for the first time before making your own schema.
-Create the server and specify and endpoint such as `/graphql`.
+You can use the "Example schema" that comes with the graphql_examples module (comes with the graphql module but needs to be enabled separately) to try out using GraphQL for the first time before making your own schema.
+Create a server and specify an endpoint such as `/graphql`.
 After creating the server click on `explorer` and this should bring you to the Graphiql explorer.

-For a query to work first you need to make an Article node.
-Create one with the title "Hello GraphQL" and save it.
+To be able to query something you first have to create an Article in the Drupal backend.

 4. **Read the comments** and then enter the following query in the left pane: